freddavies/PypeIt/doc/spectrographs/ldt_deveny.rst

    in the plot to "surface" or to "submerge" unwanted objects.

-The most commonly modified parameter is ``snr_thresh``, which limits the search to sources with peak flux in excess of the theshold times the RMS of the smashed image.
+The most commonly modified parameter is ``snr_thresh``, which limits the search to sources with peak flux in excess of the threshold times the RMS of the smashed image.
 The default is S/N = 50, but you may wish to modify this parameter to find more/fewer objects.
 For instance, if you wish the code to automatically find fainter objects with peak flux 10σ above the estimated RMS